Rutere14/General-stores-Powebi-project/README.md

 # Approach used.
-**1. Data Wrangling:** This is the first step where inspection of data is done to make sure NULL values and missing values are detected and data replacement methods are used to replace, missing or NULL values.
+**1. Data Wrangling:** This is the first step where inspection of data is done to make sure NULL values and missing values are detected and data replacement methods are used to replace missing or NULL values.

-**2. Feature Engineering:** This will help use generate some new columns from existing ones.
+**2. Feature Engineering:** This will help us generate some new columns from existing ones.

 **3. Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.
 ## Time Period of the Project.